eams1798/best-car-deals_backend/README.md

 yarn playwright install
 yarn playwright install-deps chromium
 ```

-3. Create an Anthropic account and get an API key.
-You can follow the steps listed [here](https://docs.anthropic.com/en/docs/initial-setup).
+3. Create a Google Cloud account, start a new project and get a Maps API key.
+You can follow the steps listed [here](https://developers.google.com/maps/documentation/javascript/places).
+You will need a Billing account to use all the Google APIs.
+4. Now go to [https://ai.google.dev/](https://ai.google.dev/) and follow the steps to get a new API key for Gemini.
-4. On the root of the backend directory, create a .env file with the following variable:
+5. On the root of the backend directory, create a .env file with the following variable:
 ```
-ANTHROPIC_API_KEY=YOUR_ANTHROPIC_API_KEY
+GEMINI_API_KEY=YOUR_GEMINI_API_KEY
 ```
-5. Create a Google Cloud account, start a new project and get a Maps API key.
-You can follow the steps listed [here](https://developers.google.com/maps/documentation/javascript/places).
 6. On the root of the frontend directory, create a .env file with the following variable:
 ```
 VITE_GOOGLE_MAPS_API_KEY=YOUR_GOOGLE_MAPS_API_KEY